 2. Keeps Allergic Rhinitis Under Control

 Allergic rhinitis is inflammation of the insides of the nasal passages caused by exposure to allergens like pollen, mold, dust, fur, or chemical fumes.
 Allergies can affect anyone anytime.
 If you are quite prone to having frequent bouts of sneezing, runny nose, and sinus blockage, you should make neti pot a part of your lifestyle.

 Researchers have found that nasal irrigation with a neti pot works even better than commercially available nasal sprays and medications for rhinitis.
-It’s also a safe and cost-effective way to keep allergic rhinitis at bay without having to spend money on
+It’s also a safe and cost-effective way to keep allergic rhinitis at bay without having to spend money on drugs.2

 3. Soothes Pregnancy-related Sinus Issues

 For a majority of women, pregnancy is not a joyride due to the mental and physical changes that are brought about by raging hormones.
 If you happen to be constantly sniffing and sneezing during your pregnancy, you can use a neti pot to get rid of nasal congestion instead of chemical-laden drugs.
 Since a neti pot uses just saline water, it’s a completely safe home remedy for both you and your growing baby.3

 4. Prevents Snoring Due To A Blocked Nose

 It’s next to impossible to get some sound sleep with a blocked nose.
 This is often the reason why many tend to snore during a bout of sinus congestion.
 Not getting enough rest will only delay recovery.
 Using a neti pot before going to bed whenever you have a blocked nose is the best way to ensure that you get a good night’s rest without snoring.4